Free Online Standard Deviation Calculator

 What's the difference between population and sample SD?

 Population divides by N; sample divides by N-1 (Bessel's correction).
-Use sample when data is a subset.
+Use sample when data is a subset of a larger group.

 How do I interpret standard deviation?